Face masks during the COVID-19 pandemic: Overall

-Previous studies show that there is consistent evidence that mask-wearing is effective in reducing the spread of the SARS-CoV-2 virus.
-Population-wide masking has proven significant in reducing the transmission of COVID-19.
-Masks, however, are not of equal efficacy.
+Masks are not of equal efficacy.
 While N95 masks outperform surgical masks in filtration, healthcare worker population studies have not shown a significant difference between the two, as of June 2021.
+A later study performed in 2024, however, criticized the methodology of such studies due to substantial healthcare worker compliance problems.

 N95 and surgical masks, both designed for single use, can be decontaminated at a loss to mask integrity and filtration efficacy.
 Both N95 and surgical outperform cloth masks, which the general public has used based on their greater availability during mask supply shortages.
 Cloth and fabric masks have protected wearers from COVID-19, with some variability, such as fabric type, layer count, and mask fit.
-Cloth masks are insufficient for healthcare workers and not recommended, according to two randomly controlled trials.

-Observational studies have shown evidence that masks reduce the community's spread of COVID-19.
-Randomized controlled population trials are uncommon due to ethical and logistical issues.
-Several observational studies, including four reviewed in a Lancet meta-analysis, have found that masks offer statistically significant protection from infection, although the level of protection varies according to the mask type and setting.
+Several observational studies, including four reviewed in a 2020 Lancet meta-analysis, have found that masks offer statistically significant protection from infection, although the level of protection varies according to the mask type and setting.

-Clinical evidence of mask efficacy in COVID-19 transmission was limited and had become a subject of scientific debate by May 2021.
-Clinical studies had not evaluated the efficacy of cloth masks in COVID-19 transmission by the end of 2021.
 Evaluation of cloth mask efficacy is further complicated by the wide variation in fabric and fit, among other factors.
 Concerning the precedent of mask efficacy in limiting transmission of respiratory viral illnesses other than COVID, a clinical trial meta-analysis in May 2021 showed no significant evidence of efficacy, though the authors noted the evidence to be poor quality and subject to confounding factors like consistent mask usage adherence.

+Protection efficiency can also be evaluated by generated aerosol.
+In a paper evaluating the efficacy of various N95, surgical and cloth masks, the tested N95 respirator (a 3M 8210) performed the best in filtration in both inhalation and exhalation, while the surgical (from BYD Care) and cloth masks (Forever Family and Maskfit Proshield) performed similarly in filtration, with cloth masks performing worse than surgical masks in SPS30 readings, and double-masking providing little benefit.
+The tested N95, when not fitted, performed as well as a surgical or cloth mask, depending on the exercise.